amethyst/amethyst/amethyst_assets/README.md

 # amethyst_assets

-This crate is used for asset management in Amethyst, however it is designed to be also usable without other parts of Amethyst, as to attract more developers to it and to promote collaboration (instead of duplication).
+This crate is used for asset management in Amethyst™, however it is designed to be also usable without other parts of Amethyst, as to attract more developers to it and to promote collaboration (instead of duplication).